 My most recent book, Syntactic Change in French, appeared with Oxford University Press in 2021 and charts the grammatical evolution of French from Latin through to the present day, in light of recent advances in our understanding of the nature of grammatical variation and change.
 I have also co-edited a major Oxford University Press handbook entitled Rethinking Verb Second (2020, OUP), as well as two further volumes: Variation and Change in Gallo-Romance Grammar (2020, OUP) and Continuity and Variation in Germanic and Romance (2021, OUP).
 A monograph on word order in Medieval Romance languages appeared in 2018 with OUP, entitled Verb Second in Medieval Romance.

-My current research is focussed on the internal and external factors driving the morphosyntactic differentiation of the Romance languages from the medieval period to the present day, with a particular emphasis on why certain grammatical properties remain stable whereas others change over time, often rapidly; I am writing a major monograph on this topic from 2023 onwards, funded by a Philip Leverhulme Prize.
-I am also in the process of editing a c.1000-page handbook of the cartographic enterprise, provisionally entitled Mapping Syntax.
+My current research is focussed on the internal and external factors driving the morphosyntactic differentiation of the Romance languages from the medieval period to the present day, with a particular emphasis on why certain grammatical properties remain stable whereas others change over time, often rapidly; the project combines insights from theoretical diachronic syntax and functional-typological research with research on language acquisition and language contact.
+I am writing a major monograph on this topic from 2023 onwards entitled Syntactic Stability and Change in Romance, which is funded by a Philip Leverhulme Prize.
+I am also in the process of editing the c.1000-page Oxford Handbook of Syntactic Cartography.

 At undergraduate level, I teach a broad range of papers within the Oxford course, including French language and linguistics at all levels, comparative Romance linguistics, historical linguistics, and Italo-Romance linguistics.
 I also teach the General Linguistics course both at Prelims and FHS level for St Catherine's and St John's.